 Damian is a travel writer and consultant.
-Apart from writing about Spain for seven years, he also works with tour groups, bars and hotels, helping them with their itineraries, food and drinks menus and promotion.
+Damian started visiting Spain in 1989, to visit his grandparents, who lived in Javea.
+He moved to Spain in 2003 and has lived here most of the time since.
+Apart from writing about Spain full time since 2006, he also works with tour groups, bars and hotels, helping them with their itineraries, food and drinks menus and promotion.
 Whether you need to know where to learn Spanish in Spain or how to serve the perfect gin and tonic, Damian can help you.

 As soon as Damian arrived in Spain he found that his love of music, food, history and art would be satisfied by this great country.
 As a keen guitar player, he found flamenco to be one of the most exciting forms of music, and the wonders of paella, gazpacho, tortilla and Iberian ham satisfied his love of food.
 He has traveled extensively around Spain.